 Our tips to avoid an eczema flare this Valentine’s weekend!

-We know that some of you may be buying lovely gifts, having a cosy night in, or heading out on a romantic date, so we’ve put together some tips to ensure an eczema flare doesn’t spoil your Valentine’s weekend.
+We know that some of you may be buying your loved one some special gifts or having a romantic date night in this weekend, so we’ve put together some tips to ensure an eczema flare doesn’t spoil your Valentine’s weekend.

 Presents for your Valentine

-Make sure that your Valentine is not allergic to pollen or fragrant flowers!
-Consider choosing low allergy flowers such as Roses, Carnations, Daffodils, or Orchids.
+Spoiling you loved one with flowers is a nice way to show you appreciate them during this challenging time.
+In case your Valentine is allergic to pollen or fragrant flowers, choose low allergy options, such as Roses, Carnations, Daffodils, or Orchids.

 Perfumes, Aftershave and Cosmetics